netdata/netdata/collectors/proc.plugin/README.md

 ### Monitoring wireless network interfaces

-The settings for monitoring wireless is in the `[plugin:proc:/proc/net/wireless]` of your `netdata.conf` file.
+The settings for monitoring wireless is in the `[plugin:proc:/proc/net/wireless]` section of your `netdata.conf` file.

 ```conf
     status for all interfaces = yes